beginning of content

 What is scleroderma?

-Scleroderma is a long-term condition affecting the connective tissue of the body.
-Connective tissue is the tissue that connects and supports your joints, muscles, skin and organs.
-People with scleroderma produce too much collagen, which makes their connective tissue, including skin, hard and tight.
+Scleroderma is a chronic (ongoing) condition that affects the connective tissues in your body.
+Connective tissue is the tissue that connects and supports your joints, muscles, skin, blood vessels and organs.

 What are the symptoms of scleroderma?